ym2151-log-editor

 - Event insertion via MML input.

 - Advanced visualization.
 Parallel display of 8 channels.
-All features beyond whatβs found in a DAWβs event editor.
+Achieving all features found in DAW event editors and beyond.

 - DAW features.
 Piano roll display and editing.
 Staff notation display and editing.
 Data automation display and editing.
 Event insertion via MIDI IN.

 - Decompilation.
-Highly intelligent reverse conversion of event content into SMF or MML.
-100% success rate in calculating BPM, measure, beat, and tick from time.
+Highly intelligent inverse transformation of event content into SMF or MML by analyzing event data.
+Calculating BPM, measure, beat, and tick from time with 100% success rate.